UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >> Also, our application allows users to discover new information.
 The statistical analysis of urine data our application supports can help doctors make better plans of treatment.
 Collecting urine sound samples routinely makes patients actively participate in the treatment, which is beneficial to their mental health and can strengthen their willingness to recover from the disease, and it also enables patients to more frequently update their care provider with current and salient information about their condition.

->> Regarding whether this application exists in another form, we would declare that our application is a professional, and specific task focused application, used for cooperating with the treatment of sick kids suffering from urological conditions, whose usage is rather narrow.
-There can hardly be similar products on the market.
-If we want to do comparison with products used in similar fields, i.e, medical product, our application is designed to bring more convenience to patients and provide user-centered experience since kids are a group that needs extra care.
+>> Regarding whether this application exists in another form, we would describe our product as a professional and task-oriented application used for the diagnosis and treatment for children suffering from urological conditions, whose usage is rather narrow.
+This is a novel technology and there is no similar product on the market.
+If we want to compare with products used in similar fields, i.e, laboratory test equipments, our application is designed to bring more convenience to patients and provide user-centered experience since children are a group that requires extra care.

 >> Last but not least, we can proudly say that our application aligns with our partner's organization's values.
 As we know, SickKids Hospital is fighting to save lives, to find new cures and to provide world-class care.
 Providing sick children with a better measurement of their urological condition through our application with greater convenience and efficiency, therefore aligning with the SickKids mandate.